che-wf/che-wf/README.md

 ### Hi there, I'm Josh

-I'm a Frontend Engineer based in Parker, CO, with a passion for collaboration and innovation.
+I'm a Frontend Engineer based in Denver, with a passion for collaboration and innovation.
 I thrive on working with talented peers to bring new products and projects to life.
 My current focus is on React, and I enjoy solving intriguing problems and puzzles through code.

 - 🌱 Always learning and growing in the ever-evolving tech landscape.
 - 🌿 Exploring new technologies like Python, Raspberry Pi, and Arduino.
 - 🤝 Collaborating with design teams to implement clean, efficient, and elegant code.
 - 🌟 Turning innovative ideas into real, user-friendly solutions.
-- 🍕 Collaborating with my team at Domino's to develop and enhance internal applications and tools.
+- 🍕 Collaborating with my team at [@dominos-pizza](https://github.com/dominos-pizza) to develop and enhance internal applications and tools.

 **Technologies I Use:**